fabrizio-ottati/fabrizio-ottati.dev/content/blog/spiking_neurons.md

 # Conclusion

-Here we are, with a first prototype of our LIF array digital circuit.
+Here we are, with a first prototype of our LIF layer digital circuit.
 In the next episode:
 - we will make it actually work.
 - we will implement it in Verilog.
 - we will simulate it using open source tools, such as [Verilator](ihttps://www.veripool.org/verilator/).